Recently in Recycling The News Category

 While interesting as a business aggregation proposal, the blog "Peer-To-Peer" diplomatically commented on the idea, saying it would be impossible for such an icon to assure the "quality of the blog post itself".
 Or, we might add, to insure the quality of the writer's analysis, the quality of the science journal, the quality of the science research, and so on.

 Questions of ethics in science blogging are constant, carrying on from earlier discussions of ethics in blogging and science journalism.
 Way back in 2003, bloggers started wondering whether they should adopt journalists' standards.
 Perhaps journalism in 2003 was wrapped in mystique that shrouded realities like "MUTANT CROPS COULD KILL YOU", but the drumbeat of ethics has since trailed science bloggers.
 I can't see how this could be useful people have written strong arguments noting that blogging wouldn't exist if bloggers weren't ethical.
-Nor has the whole ethics thing really led to changed behavior as far as I can see, but those who push "ethics" will forever peer over our shoulders, stick in hand.
+Nor has the whole ethics thing really led to changed behavior as far as I can see, but those who push "ethics" will forever peer over our shoulders.

 Recently the subjects of anonymity and pseudonymity re-emerged and preoccupied many science bloggers.
 I'm not going to weigh down this post talking about that, except to note 1) that the discussion has largely revolved around the value and necessity of a particular type of individual authentication, and 2) that the discussion has largely ignored the politics and economics driving such individual authentication.